austintoddj/texastwisters/src/data/programs/preschool.md

 featured: true
 hero:
   headline: Texas Twisters Preschool Program
-  description: Preschool classes for our 3-5 year old gymnasts.
+  description: Our Preschool program is designed for our children 18 months - 5 years.
 These classes are co-ed and will include a variety of games, obstacle courses, and skill building on size-appropriate equipment.
   text: Our preschool class is the perfect start for your little gymnast to learn foundational gymnastics skills with an emphasis on fun!
   action:
     label: Enroll today